 You must eat neither too much nor too little.

 You should not, for example, get into your head that you are going to go for a mountain hike to lose weight!
 The mountain is not a place to eat less.

-- avoid heavy hiking shoes or boots in easy hiking paths, they will slowly weigh on your feet,
+- avoid heavy hiking shoes or boots in easy hiking paths; they will slowly weigh on your feet,

 - do not wear too many clothes, if you don’t need to, to have the freedom of movements.

-Advice number 5: Finish with some stretching
+Tip #10: Finish with some stretching

 For those who do not like, beer yeast is a good alternative.